polleverywhere/moat/README.md

 # Moat

 Moat is a minimalist authorization library for Ruby web applications.
 It is inspired by [Pundit](https://github.com/varvet/pundit).
+It is used today in production by Poll Everywhere and has been praised for its auditability and testability by security audit firms.
+Moat features:

+* Scope-first approach to resource authorization.
+* Runtime assertions in the controller to blow up if a resource is *not* authorized.
+* RSpec matchers that make testing easy and fun for engineers, auditable by security auditing firms, and readable by non-technical people.
+* Plain' ol' Ruby objects (PORO) for better extensibility and to be more understandable to Ruby developers who have to dig into the guts of Moat.

+## Moat vs. Pundit

+First, Pundit is awesome.
+We wrote this comparison to help us better understand if we should use Pundit or build this library.
+We found the differences compelling enough to build Moat, and maybe you too.

-### Moat vs. Pundit: What's the difference?
+### What's the difference?

 They are similar libraries, with an important distinction: Pundit is centered around authorizing individual resources, while Moat encourages filtering collections instead.
 The reasons for this are described below.

-### Moat vs. Pundit: Performance
+### Performance

 If you are working with a collection (index actions, bulk actions, nested attributes, etc.), authorizing one object at a time can easily lead to N+1 performance problems.
 [Pundit](https://github.com/varvet/pundit) does have scopes, but only one per policy.
 This is not sufficient for authorizing multiple types of actions that involve collections.

-### Moat vs. Pundit: Security
+### Security

 Using scopes allows authorization to be applied before the sensitive data is loaded from the database.
 This is consistent with the Brakeman recommendation to not use an [Unscoped Find](https://brakemanscanner.org/docs/warning_types/unscoped_find/), also known as [Direct Object Reference](https://www.owasp.org/index.php/Top_10_2013-A4-Insecure_Direct_Object_References).